fhamborg/Giveme5W1H/README.md

 $ python extractor/examples/simple_api.py
 ```

-Now you are able to send articles throug the RESTapi to GiveMe5W.
+Now you can send articles through the RESTapi to GiveMe5W.
-The api supports the following JSON fields:
+The API supports the following JSON fields:

 * title (always required!)
 * description